Italian modern and contemporary architecture: Beginning of 20th century

 The Art Nouveau style was introduced in Italy by figures such as Giuseppe Sommaruga and Ernesto Basile (the former designed the Palazzo Castiglioni and the latter expanded the Palazzo Montecitorio in Rome).
 The principles of this new style were published in 1914 in the Manifesto dell'Architettura Futurista (Manifesto of Futurist Architecture) by Antonio Sant'Elia.
 The Italian group of architects Gruppo 7 (1926) embraced Rationalist and Modernist principles.
-After the dissolution of the group, its distinguished figures Giuseppe Terragni (Casa del Fascio, Como), Adalberto Libera (Villa Malaparte in Capri) and Giovanni Michelucci (Santa Maria Novella Station in Florence, in collaboration) emerged.
-During the Fascist period, the so-called "Novecento movement" flourished, with figures such as Gio Ponti, Peter Aschieri, Giovanni Muzio.
+After the dissolution of the group, its most important members became well known: Giuseppe Terragni (Casa del Fascio, Como), Adalberto Libera (Villa Malaparte in Capri) and Giovanni Michelucci (Santa Maria Novella Station in Florence, in collaboration).
+During the Fascist period, the so-called "Novecento movement" flourished, with architects Gio Ponti, Peter Aschieri, Giovanni Muzio among others.
 This movement was based on the rediscovery of Imperial Rome.
-Marcello Piacentini, who was responsible for the urban transformations of several cities in Italy, and remembered for the disputed Via della Conciliazione in Rome, devised a form of "simplified Neoclassicism".
+Marcello Piacentini, who was responsible for the urban transformations of several cities in Italy and known for the disputed Via della Conciliazione in Rome, devised a style of simplified Neoclassicism.

 Fascism

 The period of time following the end of World War II was marked by several architectural talents, such as Luigi Moretti, Carlo Scarpa, Franco Albini, Giò Ponti, and Tomaso Buzzi, amongst others, with various styles.
-Pier Luigi Nervi, for example, designed bold concrete structures, and acquired an international reputation: his work also influenced Riccardo Morandi and Sergio Musmeci.
-In a series of interesting debates, brought forward by critics such as Bruno Zevi, Rationalism prevailed, of which the Rome Termini Station can be said to be a paradigmatic work.
+Pier Luigi Nervi, for example, designed bold concrete structures, and acquired an international reputation.
+His work influenced Riccardo Morandi and Sergio Musmeci.
+Through a series of lively debates promoted by critics such as Bruno Zevi, Rationalism ultimately prevailed, with Rome Termini Station standing as a paradigmatic example of the movement."

 The neorealism of Giovanni Michelucci (designer of numerous churches in Tuscany), Charles Aymonino, Mario Ridolfi and others (INA-Casa neighbourhoods) was followed by the Neoliberty style (seen in earlier works of Vittorio Gregotti) and Brutalist architecture (Torre Velasca in Milan group BBPR, a residential building via Piagentina in Florence, Leonardo Savioli and works by Giancarlo De Carlo).

 Modernism

 Carlo Scarpa executed many modernist projects throughout the Veneto region and particularly in Venice.
-Le Corbusier and Frank Lloyd Wright did not build anything in Italy, as opposed to Alvar Aalto (Santa Maria Assunta (Riola) Church of the Assumption in Riola, Vergato), Kenzo Tange (towers of Bologna Fair, the floor of Naples central business district (CDN)) and Oscar Niemeyer (home of Mondadori in Segrate).
+Le Corbusier and Frank Lloyd Wright did not build anything in Italy.
+Well known architects with buildings in Italy include: Alvar Aalto (Santa Maria Assunta Church of the Assumption in Riola, Vergato), Kenzo Tange (towers of Bologna Fair, the floor of Naples central business district) and Oscar Niemeyer (home of Mondadori in Segrate).
 The Postmodern style in architecture, anticipated by Paolo Portoghesi around 1960, can be seen in the "Teatro del Mondo" (Theatre of the World) built by Aldo Rossi for the Venice Biennale of 1980.

 Rationalism also influenced Modernism in Italian architecture.
 Particularly, this design ethos reconciled the modern aesthetic ideals with religion, since this particular motif was not inimical to the priorities of the modern Italian architects.
 It gave rise to the so-called "secular-spirituality" – an element in Italian modernism – that focuses on the concept of enlightened rationalism.
 Another aspect of Italian modernism involves the diversity of interpretations with respect to how modernity is experienced.
 For example, the northern regions interpreted unornamented design as a rejection of culture and style.